 Most of the episode titles are the names of notable albums or songs.

-When [adult swim] Action was replaced with the revival of Toonami, Cowboy Bebop would be one of the [adult swim] Action shows carried over, and it continued to air until it was replaced by Eureka Seven.
+When [adult swim] Action was replaced with the revival of Toonami, Cowboy Bebop would be one of the shows carried over, and it continued to air until it was replaced by Eureka Seven.
 Its absence would be brief though, since it was brought back and given encore airings when Toonami expanded to six hours.
 It went back to airing single episodes to make room for IGPX, and was finally taken off for the second time when it, IGPX, and fellow [adult swim]/Toonami show The Big O all aired their finales on the same night.
 It has since been officially replaced by Ghost in the Shell: Stand Alone Complex, but its general presence hasn't gone away, as the Toonami crew has teased at the return of Cowboy Bebop, with the addition of HD Tapes.
-The last time the show aired was on the night that Toonami aired the movie Trigun: Badlands Rumble, in which, after the movie was finished, the crew's favorite episodes were aired in a one-night marathon to prepare for Space Dandy, a show made by the same creator behind Cowboy Bebop.
+For a while, the last time the show aired was on the night that Toonami aired the movie Trigun: Badlands Rumble, in which, after the movie was finished, the crew's favorite episodes were aired in a one-night marathon to prepare for Space Dandy, a show made by the same creator behind Cowboy Bebop.
 They eventually made good on their word when they announced that the show would be returning on July of 2014.

 Knockin' on Heaven's Door was originally conceived as elaborating on Spike's backstory as part of the Red Dragon Syndicate.
 But they determined that one of the defining characteristics of the show was the lack of exposition on backstory, in addition to all of the fan theories surrounding it, and thus they decided on an interquel.

-Word of God: Shinichiro Watanabe himself has stated that he enjoys the English dub of the series more than the original.
+Word Of God: Shinichiro Watanabe himself has stated that he enjoys the English dub of the series more than the original.
 To be precise, he thinks the Japanese cast does a good job in their own right, but the English actors really add a lot of emotion and depth to the characters that just can't be matched.